chelaxe/SwingingDoor/README.rst

 Swinging Door
 =============

-Implementation of the SwingingDoor algorithm in Python.
+Implementation of the Swinging Door algorithm in Python.

 Example of usage
 ----------------